AutoBERT-Zero: Evolving BERT Backbone from Scratch: Introduction

-To address the above fundamental challenges in the NLP field, we resort to Neural Architecture Search (NAS), which has emerged as a powerful technique to automatically find powerful models without excessive human intervention and tedious tuning. {NAS utilizes a search algorithm to find the promising candidate models from a designed search space, then the evaluation result is used to facilitate subsequent search.} The effectiveness of NAS is validated on many computer vision tasks (e.g., image classification \citep{zoph2016neural, liu2018darts, shi2020bridging}, object detection \citep{Ghiasi_2019_CVPR, xu2019auto,yao2021jointdetnas}).
+To address the above fundamental challenges in the NLP field, we resort to Neural Architecture Search (NAS), which has emerged as a powerful technique to automatically discover promising models without excessive human intervention and tedious tuning.
+NAS is empowered by a search algorithm and a well-designed search space.
+The effectiveness of NAS is validated on many computer vision tasks (e.g., image classification \citep{zoph2016neural, shi2020bridging}, object detection \citep{xu2019auto,yao2021jointdetnas} .
 Nevertheless, few works leverage NAS to design backbone structure for PLM.
-The only related works, AdaBERT \citep{2020-adabert} and DynaBERT \citep{DBLP:conf/nips/HouHSJCL20} use NAS to compress the full-sized BERT into small models, {while Evolved Transformer \citep{so2019evolved} searches architecture on the specific downstream task.
+The only related works, AdaBERT \citep{2020-adabert} and DynaBERT \citep{DBLP:conf/NeurIPS/HouHSJCL20} use NAS to compress the full-sized BERT into small models, \jh{while Evolved Transformer \citep{so2019evolved} searches architecture on specific downstream tasks.
 Besides, as architectures in AdaBERT and Evolved Transformer are task-specific, those models are not applicable for general NLP tasks.
 Meanwhile, the searched models in DynaBERT and Evolved Transformer are still transformer-based, which does not explore more powerful attention structure.}

-To the best of our knowledge, searching a general PLM backbone from scratch using NAS methods has not been investigated.
-In this work, we propose a novel Operation-Priority Neural Architecture Search (OP-NAS) algorithm to evolve backbone architectures for PLM using a newly designed search space.
-Specifically, we design both intra-layer and inter-layer search spaces to prevent the inductive bias in the conventional transformer.
-The intra-layer search space enables finding novel self-attention mechanism, which contains primitive mathematical operations and allows the number of computation nodes (query, key and value) to vary.
-The inter-layer search space contains global (self-attention) and local operations (convolution) on the backbone level, which provides more flexibility in learning global and local dependencies.
+To the best of our knowledge, using NAS to discover a novel general PLM backbone from scratch has not been investigated. \prjj{In this work, we aim to explore powerful PLM backbone by discovering novel attention structures as well as whole backbone architecture from a flexible search space.} Specifically, we design both intra-layer and inter-layer search spaces \prjj{that provide a wide variety of candidate architectures to} prevent the inductive bias in conventional transformer.
+The intra-layer search space \prjj{with few constraints enables finding novel self-attention mechanism, which contains various primitive mathematical operations to construct computation graph with variable path length and flexible input nodes.} The inter-layer search space contains global (self-attention) and local operations (convolution) on the backbone level, which provides flexibility in learning global and local dependencies at different layers.